rscherrer/resume/README.md

 - Teaching assistant (2020, 2021, 2022).
 Evolutionary processes (BSc).
 Computer practicals on speciation theory.

 - Supervision of MSc thesis (2020).
-(Ecology and Evolution).
-Vasiliki (Celia) Tsapalou.
+Vasiliki (Celia) Tsapalou (MSc Ecology and Evolution).
 Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks.

-- Supervision of MSc thesis (2019) (Ecology and Evolution).
-Joris Damhuis.
+- Supervision of MSc thesis (2019).
+Joris Damhuis (MSc Ecology and Evolution).
 Optimal choice and speciation.

-- Supervision of MSc essay (2020) (Ecology and Evolution).
-Sebastian Mader.
+- Supervision of MSc essay (2020).
+Sebastian Mader (MSc Ecology and Evolution).
 Machine learning vs. “classical” statistics – A redundant but understandable differentiation.

+- Grading of MSc essay (2020).
+Israel Campo Bes (MEME MSc program).
+On the Origin of Genetic Dominance by Means of Natural Selection?

 - Supervision of MSc mini-project (2019).
 Reinier de Vries.
 Generating a phylogenetic tree from a distance matrix using UPGMA and NJ.
 Programming in C++ for biologists.